chrisbateman/guide-to-web-components/02-practical-use.md

 ### HTML Templates ([native support](http://caniuse.com/#feat=template))

-The webcomponents.js polyfill works down to IE 9 and Android 2 (and aren't needed in other modern browsers).
+The webcomponents.js polyfill works down to IE 9 and Android 2 (and isn't needed in other modern browsers).

 **Caveat**: Polyfilled templates aren't truly inert &ndash; resources like images will still download.